quanghieu31/advent-of-code/2024/README.md

 ```
 - Convert a list of lists into a numpy grid that we can get/set/del with `grid[i, j]`: `np.array([list(line) for line in f.read().split()])`
 - unpacking: `grid[*(i, j)]`

+### Day 7
+(50 mins)
+- The core problem is how to get all the different combinations of the operators given the numbers